 4. Site Design, A Crucial Element

-A website that looks clean and pleasing, your visitors would be having a great experience reading it further.
+A website that looks clean and pleasing will ensure that visitors have a great experience reading it further.
 For this reason, don’t ever compromise with the site’s design if you want to encourage the visitors to stay on it.

 5. Improve the Mobile Responsiveness of Website